joshuaju/joshuaju.github.io/_posts/2021-05-27-iosp-conquering-functional-dependencies.markdown

 public String DataAcess.readText(String fileName) { ... }
 ```

-Distributability: Decoupled code is not just easier to test and reason about, it’s also easier to distribute work when implementing it in the first place.
+**Distributability**: Decoupled code is not just easier to test and reason about, it’s also easier to distribute work when implementing it in the first place.
 In a design respecting the IOSP the heavy lifting is done in the operations, which are dependency-free.
 Consequently, if you know your operations, you know how many developers could potentially work together.
 Add one additional developer who writes an integration test in the meantime.

-Closing
+# Closing

 When I first learned about the IOSP I couldn’t foresee the effect it would have on me.
 After using it for more than a year I can say that it has fundamentally transformed the way I work!
 To the extent that it has become my daily companion; present throughout designing, implementing, refactoring and reviewing code.
 It’s usually the IOSP guiding my decisions and leading me to better solutions.